 - 2278: The BCFED will work closely with the Workers’ Compensation Board and the BC Ministry of Labour to mandate access to a breakroom with washroom access for all workers.

-The following resolutions did not make it to the floor of Convention and will be referred back to the BCFED Executive Council.
+The following resolutions (plus any others published in the Convention book) did not make it to the floor of Convention and will be referred back to the BCFED Executive Council.